dagurval/python-bitcoincash/README.md

     python3 -m unittest discover

+To also enable electrum tests (these connect to a remote server), set the `ELECTRUM_TESTS` env variable

+    ELECTRUM_TESTS=1 python3 -m unittest discover

 Alternately, if Tox (see https://tox.readthedocs.org/) is available on your system, you can run unit tests for multiple Python versions: